Naveed Qamar: Parliamentary leadership and 2017 PM nomination (2013–2018)

-He was re-elected to the National Assembly from NA-222 constituency on PPP ticket in 2013 Pakistani general election.
+He was re-elected to the National Assembly from NA-222 constituency on PPP ticket in the 2013 Pakistani general election.
 He served as the Chairman Standing Committee on Railways from 2013 till 2018.
 In 2016, he was made Parliamentary Leader of PPP in the National Assembly, where he served until 2018.

 After Nawaz Sharif resigned as Prime Minister of Pakistan in July 2017, Qamar was nominated by PPP as the party's candidate for the office of Prime Minister.
 He secured 47 votes by the National Assembly members against his PML (N) candidate Shahid Khaqan Abbasi who secured 221 votes.